greg-raven/Department-21/_posts/2016-02-02-bizarre-laws-still-on-the-books.md

 Kentucky: One may not dye a duckling blue and offer it for sale, unless more than six are for sale at once.

-Louisiana: You can be fined $500 for sending a pizza order to someone’s house without his or her knowledge.
+Louisiana: You can be fined $500 for sending a pizza order to someone's house without his or her knowledge.

 Maryland: It is a violation to be in a public park with a sleeveless shirt. $10 fine.